develephant/corona-html5-node-kit/README.md

 ### compile

 Compile the JS sources to plugin form.
+Compiled JS is output to your demo project directory and the __output_plugin__ directory.

 ```
 coronakit compile